Kim-Hammar/llm_incident_response_ndss26/README.md

 # Incident Response Planning Using a Lightweight Large Language Model with Reduced Hallucination

-This repository contains the artifacts related to the paper *"Incident Response Planning Using a Lightweight Large Language Model with Reduced Hallucination"*, which is conditionally accepted to The Network and Distributed System Security (NDSS) Symposium 2026.
+This repository contains the artifacts related to the paper *"Incident Response Planning Using a Lightweight Large Language Model with Reduced Hallucination"*, which is accepted to The Network and Distributed System Security (NDSS) Symposium 2026.
 We introduce a novel method that enables the effective use of a large language model (LLM) to provide decision support for incident response planning.
 Our method uses the LLM for translating system logs into effective response plans while addressing its limitations through fine-tuning, information retrieval, and decision-theoretic planning.
 Unlike prior work, which relies on prompt engineering of frontier models, our method is lightweight and can run on commodity hardware.

 <p align="center">